albertslu/Construction-Rag/README.md

-## Construction-RAG
+## Construction-RAG (Backend)

-RAG service for answering questions about architectural drawings using FastAPI, LangChain, Pinecone, and Supabase.
+RAG service (backend) for answering questions about architectural drawings using FastAPI, LangChain, Pinecone, and Supabase.

 ### Prerequisites
 - Python 3.10+